Pink Lady apples are among the most popular apple varieties, with a distinctive pink blush and a tangy, zesty flavor.

 Where to Get Pink Lady Apples

 Anyone can plant a Cripps Pink tree.
-However, only certain regions are allowed to grow Pink Lady apples as their climate can produce apples that meet brand requirements.
+However, only certain regions can grow Pink Lady apples as their climate can produce apples that meet brand requirements.
 Therefore, you find Pink Lady brand name apples coming from growers in Australia, South America, regions of France and Italy, and Washington State in the United States.

 If you live in one of these areas, you may be able to find Pink Lady apples at an orchard or farm near you.
-If you can get these apples fresh off the farm, take the chance.
+Take the chance if you can get these apples fresh off the farm.
 The apples are crisp and full of flavor right off the tree.

 If you can’t find these apples locally, don’t worry.
-They are shipped to grocery stores all over the world and stay fresh for over two weeks in the refrigerator.
-You can also order them online and get them shipped to your house in time for your next baking project.
+They are shipped to grocery stores worldwide and stay fresh for over two weeks in the refrigerator.

-Remember, Pink Lady is just a name that the best Cripps Pink apples are sold under.
+Remember, Pink Lady is just a name under which the best Cripps Pink apples are sold.
 If you can’t find Pink Lady apples near you, check if your local farmer’s market sells any Cripps Pink.
 A Cripps Pink apple won’t be as perfect in color and flavor as a Pink Lady, but it will have the same wonderful sweet-tart flavor and a gorgeous pink color.

 How to Grow Cripps Pink Apples

-You must live in a particular approved climate in order to grow the trademark Pink Lady apples.
+You must live in a particular approved climate to grow the trademark Pink Lady apples.
 These apples are strictly quality-controlled as they represent the variety.
-Therefore, if you want to call your apples Pink Lady, you must obtain a license.
+Therefore, you must obtain a license if you want to call your apples Pink Lady.
 However, anyone who lives in a warm area can grow a Cripps Pink tree.
 These apples ripen late in the fall and grow best in hot weather.

 Cripps Pink trees should be planted in full sun and well-draining soil.
 The tree is most fruitful if planted near to another cross-pollinator such as a crabapple tree or another apple variety.